 You can carry essential medicines on board which exceed 100ml, however you will need prior approval from the airline and airport backed up by a letter from your GP or a prescription.

 - Take a copy of your regular prescriptions, including the generic names of medicines, in case you need assistance during your trip or you need to replace it.

-- Carry all your asthma medication as hand luggage in case you’re checked luggage goes missing or is damaged in the baggage hold and bring spare inhalers.
+- Carry all your asthma medication as hand luggage in case your checked luggage goes missing or is damaged in the baggage hold, and bring spare inhalers.

 - All asthma medication taken on board must be in its original packaging, with the prescription label and the contact details of the pharmacy clearly visible.

 What happens if I have an asthma attack on the plane?

 Flight staff are specially trained to respond quickly to medical emergencies, so should the rare event occur that you have an asthma attack aboard the plane – there are protocols in place to deal with this.

 Remember that flight staff are not trained healthcare professionals, so it is important you are aware of your triggers and also what the early symptoms of an asthma attack are for you.

 You should have an emergency action plan from your nurse or doctor on how to manage an asthma attack.
 If you aren’t sure about this or what you would need to do if experiencing the early symptoms of an asthma attack, please speak to your doctor or nurse before planning to fly.

 Depending on how you manage your asthma, you may need to take certain equipment with you on holiday.
 Asthma UK offers the following advice when it comes to flying with asthma equipment:

 If you use a peak flow meter take it with you so you can monitor your symptoms while you’re away.
 When flying, pack it in your checked luggage unless you’re only taking hand luggage in which case you may need to get the airline’s permission in advance to take a peak flow meter into the cabin.